Kanye Quest 3030

-Kanye Quest 3030 is a role-playing video game published on July 22, 2013 for Windows PCs.
+Kanye Quest 3030 is a role-playing video game developed and published by Phenix. released on July 22, 2013 for Windows.
 The game was unlicensed and unauthorised by musical artist Kanye West.
 It was created in RPG Maker by artist Clara Hope under the username "Phenix".
 The game describes itself as a hip hop-themed science fiction 2D role-playing game.

 Plot and gameplay

 In the year 2010, Kanye West takes out his garbage before tripping and falling into a portal, which brings him to the year 3030.
 The United States has become a dystopian society ruled by a clone of rapper Lil B claiming himself to be a god.
 A prophecy exists, claiming that Kanye West would return one day and overthrow Lil B. With this knowledge, Kanye West travels this dystopian society and teams up with other musicians such as MF DOOM, 2Pac and RZA to fight to free America.
 Along the way they are challenged by other musicians such as Eminem, Nicki Minaj, De La Soul and LL Cool J. Upon completing the game, Kanye West gets sent back to 2010, where it is revealed that he dreamed the whole story after tripping onto the pavement and passing out.

 The game was played similarly to the Pokémon series.
 Each rapper has their own special moves and abilities based on in-jokes within the rapping community.
 The player is challenged by different rappers wandering the streets and must defeat them to level up and progress in the game.